Burro’s Tail - Sedum morganianum ‘Burrito’

 Watering Needs

-One of the coolest features of the burro's tail is the way it stores excess water in its leaves.
+One of the coolest features of the burro's tail plant is the way it stores excess water in its leaves.
 That means you don't have to water this succulent plant as frequently as you might think; just make sure the topsoil is completely dry before giving it another drink to help its roots develop properly.
 This helps avoid overwatering and keeps your plant healthy and happy!

 Light Requirement

 If the burro tail doesn't receive enough bright light, it can become leggy, and the leaves may fall off.
-The Burro's tail can also be grown under artificial light, such as a grow light.
+The Burro's tail Sedum burrito can also be grown under artificial light, such as a grow light.
 This is a great option for people who live in areas with insufficient light or who want to grow succulents indoors.
-It should be placed about 12 inches away from the grow light and should receive about 12-16 hours of light per day.

 Optimal Soil & Fertilizer Needs

-The Burro's tail prefers well-draining soil that is rich in organic matter.
+The Burro's tail prefers well-draining potting soil that is rich in organic matter.
 A succulent soil mix is a great choice for the burro's tail succulent, as it provides the drainage that succulents need.
 The soil should be allowed to dry out completely between waterings, as the plant is susceptible to root rot if it sits in water for too long.
-Ideally, you want to use our specialized succulent potting mix that contains 5 natural substrates and organic mycorrhizae to promote the development of a strong root system that helps your succulent to thrive.
+Ideally, you want to use our specialized succulent potting mix that contains 5 natural substrates and organic mycorrhizae to promote the development of a strong root system that helps your burro tail succulent thrive.

 The sedum burrito doesn't require a lot of fertilizer, but it can benefit from a light application of a balanced, natural fertilizer with an equal mix of NPK (5-10-5) during the growing season in the spring.
 It's important to avoid over-fertilizing the burro tail, as this can cause the leaves to become soft and weak.
 Overall, the Burro's tail is a low-maintenance succulent that doesn't require a lot of fertilizer to thrive.